nuprl/website/blog/_src/posts/2017-02-21-bullets-are-good-for-your-coq-proofs.md

 If you are the kind of programmer that is passionate about indentation style, I should now have tricked you to use bullets to propose a different variant.
-Otherwise, please consider using bullet anyway, for example by following the style above, it will make your life easier in the face of changing developments.
+Otherwise, please consider using bullets anyway, for example by following the style above, it will make your life easier in the face of changing developments.